Available 24X7 Call For Free Consultation (281) 587-1111

 Advice We Give to Those Seeking to Fire Their Lawyer

-So when a personal injury victim calls our office seeking to change attorneys, our advice is always the same: sit down and discuss candidly with your attorney before you do anything else.
+When a personal injury victim calls our office seeking to change attorneys, our advice is always the same: sit down and discuss the matter candidly with your current attorney before taking any further action.
 The only exception to this advice is if their current attorney is not qualified for the specific case or has committed some act that justified firing, and the relationship is irreparable.

 The State Bar of Texas indicates that clients may fire their attorneys at any time.
 However, this does not mean that the client will not owe the attorney, either under the fee agreement or based on the work the attorney did on the file.